We are pleased to announce the KCC Reads

 Once all nominations are received, the selection process begins.
 The full list of suggested texts is compiled and this “long list” is discussed and debated at a meeting of the cohort, usually in November of the previous year.
 Books are then considered with an eye toward their relevance to our campus community, especially our students, and the factors listed above.
 A vote is taken at this meeting to choose the top four books.

 The book for the following year is ultimately chosen from this four-book “short list.”
-As a way toward making this choice, the four finalists are read and discussed by a Reading Group, open to all members of the college, which meets during the Winter module and is led by Martha Cummings.
+As a way toward making this choice, the four finalists are read and discussed by a Book Club, open to all members of the college, which meets during the Winter module.
 This group discusses the short-listed books, again with an eye to their usefulness in the classroom, their appeal to students, etc. (For the current list of books nominated for next year, click here.)

 Choosing the Book: The Nominations Process